en0/en0.github.com/content/LinkedList.md

 <div class="banner">Data Structures: Linked Lists</div>

-If someone where to ask you, "What is a linked list good for?"
-What would you say?
+If someone were to ask you, "What is a linked list good for," what would you say?
 If you are like many developers, your response might be, "not much."
 We would probably struggle to think of a situation in our career when we needed to use one.